 4 Books to Change the Future of Economics

 Resistance will fall away, in the light of what we’re unearthing.
 What seems out of reach today, tomorrow will be common sense.
 Such has been the course of history, of many an inevitable revolution.
-Pulling aside the curtain on the shell game, our plan is not concerned with egos and left/right polarities, only focusing in on the real costs, ecological crises and the limits of our real resources, as we build out a system for measuring the totality of Value.
+Pulling aside the curtain on the game, our plan is not concerned with egos and left/right polarities, instead only focusing in on the real costs, ecological crises and the limits of our real resources, as we build out a system for measuring the totality of value.
 Dealing here with a $50T/year sum, we step right past the billionaires to get to the real money, vilifying only the closed-minded.
-This proposal is larger than any one of us, any party, wing, or any single document, larger than a simple list of Tenets.
-It will evolve from here, as a living science must, but this is our original contribution, a handful of straight-forward statements.
+This proposal is larger than any one of us, any party, wing, or this single document, larger than a simple list of Tenets.
+It will evolve from here, as a living science must, but this is our original contribution, a handful of straight-forward statements and policy proposals.

 - Only sustainable systems survive.